rubrikinc/microsoft-365-sizing/README.md

 > Note: There is a known issue with the Microsoft authentication process that may result in an error message during the initial authentication process.
 If this occurs, re-run the script and the error will no longer show.

-4. The script will run and the results will be written to a text file in the directory in which it was run.
+4. The script will run and the results will be written to a html file in the directory in which it was run.

 ```
 .\RubrikMS365Sizing.txt